 Course Overview

-This intensive two-day training is designed to equip developers with Kotlin fundamentals.
+This intensive two-day training gives your developers a solid foundation in Kotlin.
 Whether your team is new to Kotlin or transitioning from Java, this course provides hands-on experience with practical exercises and real-world applications.

 Course Contents